Top-Of-Tech/VizCDT/README.md

 ## Tools
 - We have drawing tool so you can visualize anything you need to!
-- We also have a coding editor to visualize your code!
+- We also have a coding editor to visualize your code! (computer only)

 ## Simulations
-- We have a solar system simulation so you can explore our solar system!
+- We have a solar system simulation so you can explore our solar system! (computer only)
 - We have a weather visualizer to see your weather!
+- We have an audio visualizer to see your audio waves!

 ## Creators
 dillythecoder#3933